 410 Kinchant Street

-***As authorized by the Local Government Act, and pursuant to the City of Quesnel's Mail Ballot Authorization and Procedure Bylaw No. 1919 of 2022, voting may be done by mail ballot.
+***As authorized by the Local Government Act, and pursuant to the City of Quesnel Election and Other Voting Procedures Bylaw No. 1984, voting may be done by mail ballot.
 Contact the Chief Election Officer or Deputy Chief Election Officer to inquire on how to sign up for a mail ballot package.

 Eligible electors can apply to vote by mail ballot, once an election has been called.